jeenicj97/90DaysOfDevOps/2026/day-24/day-24-notes.md

 8. Answer in your notes:
    - What does squash merging do?
      * `Squash merge combines all commits from a branch into one single commit on master - so instead of 5 messy commits, master sees only 1 clean commit.`
+   - What is the trade-off of squashing?
+      * `You get a cleaner master history, but you lose the individual commit details - if something breaks later, you can't pinpoint which small change caused it.`
    - When would you use squash merge vs regular merge?
      | Situation | Use |
      |---|---|